Belle Brezing: Early life

 Them I loved dearly and truly, Last and the best.

-The relationship with Mucci lasted two years, although Brezing had other lovers during this time, including cigar makers James Kenney and Johnny Cook.
+The relationship with Mucci lasted two years, but Brezing had other lovers during this time, including cigar makers James Kenney and Johnny Cook.

 Soon after her 15th birthday in 1875, Brezing became pregnant—possibly by Johnny Cook, but she had at least three lovers at this time.
-On September 14, 1875, when Brezing was 3 months pregnant, she married James Kenney, but never lived with him.
+On September 14, 1875, when Brezing was three months pregnant, she married James Kenney, but never lived with him.
 After the wedding ceremony, she returned to her mother's house.
 Nine days later, Brezing wrote to Cook asking for a gun.
 Cook was found outside Brezing's house with a bullet in his skull.
 Mucci was allegedly the last person to see Cook alive.
-Kenney immediately left Lexington and didn't return for ten years.
+Kenney immediately left Lexington and didn't return for 10 years.
 The death was recorded as a suicide, but popular opinion was that Cook was murdered.

 On March 14, 1876, Brezing gave birth to a daughter, Daisy May Kenney.
-In May of that year Brezing's mother died of cancer.
-Whilst at the funeral, her mothers landlord padlocked the house leaving Brezing and her baby homeless.
-Brezing left her baby with a neighbour, with a promise to always provide for her, and turned to prostitution.
+In May of that year, Brezing's mother died of cancer.
+While at the funeral, her mother's landlord padlocked the house, leaving Brezing and her baby homeless.
+Brezing left her baby with a neighbor, with a promise to always provide for her, and she turned to prostitution.

-Belle's first job in a brothel began December 24, 1879, in a house maintained by Jenny Hill, which has the distinction of being the former residence of First Lady Mary Todd Lincoln.
-Brezing quickly became the brothel's top earner and had bankers and politicians amongst her clients.
+Belle's first job in a brothel began December 24, 1879 in a house maintained by Jenny Hill, which has the distinction of being the former residence of First Lady Mary Todd Lincoln.
+Brezing quickly became the brothel's top earner and had bankers and politicians among her clients.